philzook58/philzook58.github.io/_posts/2024-11-25-ground_lambda_prolog.md

 I'm using z3 as a handy logical syntax tree.

-Proplog has the even more restricted goal and program formula describe by
+Proplog has the even more restricted goal and program formula describe by this grammar

 ```
 G ::= True | A | G ∧ G | G ∨ G
 D ::= A | G ⊃ D | D ∧ D
 ```

+The python code reflects the sequent calculus rules quite directly.
+It returns None when it fails and `True` when it succeeds.
+Failure is not intended to mean that the goal is false, just that we failed to prove it.

 ```python
 from z3 import *